 b.
 “TDS” sheet:

-Next, in Table 24, you must fill the details of bank interest income and tax debited using data from your banks’ Form 16As.
-The TDS details must be entered in Column (6), and the total of the entries in Column (6) here must add up to the figure entered in Row 3 on the first sheet.
-Column (7) can be filled up the same as Column (6).
+Next, in Table 23, you must fill the details of bank interest income and tax debited using data from your banks’ Form 16As.
+The TDS details must be totalled and entered as a single entry here.
+The total TDS deducted must be entered in Column (6).
+You can put the same value in Column (7) as well (i.e. claim 100% of the TDS in current year).
 Column (4) (Unique TDS Certificate No.) can be left blank.
-Column (5) (Deducted Year) must be specified as 2011.
+Column (5) (Deducted Year) must be specified as 2012.

 As stated earlier, if you haven’t received the Form 16A, you can refer to your Form 26AS to get the details.